 Dr. Itai Himelboim

-About: He studies the role social media play in news, political and international communication.
-Applying network analysis, he examines political talk and information flow.
+About: Dr. Himelboim, director of the SEE Suite, studies the role social media plays in news, politics and international communication.
+Through applying network analysis, he examines political talk and information flow.

 Ph.D.
 (2008) – School of Journalism and Mass Communication, University of Minnesota